Juan Bautista de Anza: California expeditions

 The expedition continued on to Monterey with the colonists.
-Having fulfilled his mission from the Viceroy, he continued north with Father Pedro Font and a party of twelve others, following an inland route to the San Francisco Bay established in 1770 by Pedro Fages.
+Having fulfilled his mission from the Viceroy, he continued north with the priest Pedro Font and a party of twelve others, following an inland route to the San Francisco Bay established in 1770 by Pedro Fages.
+On the way, he led a raid on Apache settlements near Presidio San Ignacio de Tubac, capturing forty Apaches.
+The soldiers divided the captives among them as slaves; Anza kept the fifteen female captives and their newborns as his share.

 In Anza's diary on March 25, 1776, he states that he "arrived at the arroyo of San Joseph Cupertino (now Stevens Creek), which is useful only for travelers.
 Here we halted for the night, having come eight leagues in seven and a half hours.
 From this place we have seen at our right the estuary which runs from the port of San Francisco."
 Pressing on, Anza located the sites for the Presidio of San Francisco and Mission San Francisco de Asis in present-day San Francisco, California on March 28, 1776.
 He did not establish the settlement; it was established later by José Joaquín Moraga.
-While returning to Monterey, he located the original sites for Mission Santa Clara de Asis and the town of San José de Guadalupe (modern day San Jose, California), but again did not establish either settlement.
+While returning to Monterey, he located the original sites for Mission Santa Clara de Asis and the town of San José de Guadalupe (present-day San Jose, California), but again did not establish either settlement.
 Today this route is marked as the Juan Bautista de Anza National Historic Trail.

 Despite DeAnza's successes, Spanish ambitions to establish a permanent overland route from Sonora to Alta California were thwarted in 1781, when a revolt of the Yumas tribe closed the trail at the Yuma Crossing of the Colorado River.
-The route was not reopened until the later 1820s, and the only regular travel to Alta California during the intervening years was by sea.
+The route was not reopened until the late 1820s, and the only regular travel to Alta California during the intervening years was by sea.

 Governor of New Mexico

 On his return from this successful expedition in 1777 he journeyed to Mexico City with the chief of the lower Colorado River area Quechan (Yuma) Native American tribe who requested the establishment of a mission.
-On August 24, 1777, the Viceroy of New Spain appointed Anza as the Governor of the Province of Nuevo México, the present day U.S. state of New Mexico.
+On August 24, 1777, the Viceroy of New Spain appointed Anza as the Governor of the Province of Nuevo México, the present-day U.S. state of New Mexico.